ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ## Sending With Forwarded Mode

-Support for forwarding mode is determined by the "Proxy-QUIC-Forwarding" header, see {{response}}.
+Support for forwarded mode is determined by the "Proxy-QUIC-Forwarding" header, see {{response}}.

 Once the client has learned the target server's Connection ID, such as in the